 3. Vented Improved Pit (VIP) Latrines

 If you are thinking of making a latrine for a cabin, then you’ll probably want to use this design.
-The basic concept is the same as a basic dug latrine or raise-pit latrine.
+The basic concept is similar to a basic dug latrine or raise-pit latrine.
 It can be lined or unlined.
 The main difference is that a vent pipe goes from the pit and out of the structure.

-This vent allows for continuous airflow in the latrine so bad odors and gases don’t build up.
-The vent also reduces the amount flies: The interior of the latrine structure is kept dark so the any flies in the pit go up towards the vent.
+This vent allows for continuous airflow in the latrine, so foul odors and gases don’t build up.
+The vent also reduces the flies: The latrine structure’s interior is kept dark, so any flies in the pit go up towards the vent.

 A screen over the vent prevents the flies from exiting, so they eventually die and fall back into the pit.

 With these latrines, waste goes through a curved pipe.
 After using the latrine, water is poured down the pipe.
 The water forces waste into the latrine pit.
 Some water remains in the pipe, making a seal preventing odors from entering the latrine structure.

 Aside from keeping out odors and flies, this type of latrine has other benefits.
 The pipe can be positioned, so waste goes to a pit directly underneath.
 Or the pit can be placed away from the structure.
 This makes it possible to put a latrine inside a house but still have the waste pit outdoors.
 The pipe can be moved when one pit is full, so waste is redirected into another pit.